rednafi/django-epiphanies/README.md

 * [Architecture Patterns with Python - Harry Percival & Bob Gregory](https://www.goodreads.com/book/show/50083115-architecture-patterns-with-python) -> A deep dive into DDD and Event driven architecture patterns in the Python ecosystem.
 The book also talks about strategies to exercise DDD and event-driven architecture practices within the realm of a highly opinionated environment like Django.

+* [Django for Beginners - William Vincent](https://djangoforbeginners.com/) -> An excellent guide to dipping your toes into the Django ecosystem.

+* [Django for Professionals - William Vincent](https://djangoforprofessionals.com/) -> A comprehensive guide to productionizing your first Django application.

+* [Django for APIs - Willium Vincent](https://djangoforapis.com/) -> A practitioners guide to building REST APIs with Django Rest Framework.
+This book assumes previous exposure to Django.

 <div align="center">
 <i> ✨ 🍰 ✨ </i>
 </div>